charliejllewellyn/aws-glue-quicksight-lab/README.md

 <details>
 <summary><strong>Create an S3 bucket</strong></summary><p>

-In order to store the data extracted from the on-premesis database we'll create an S3 bucket.
+In order to store the data extracted from the on-premises database we'll create an S3 bucket.

 1. Click on the **Services** dropdown in the top right and select the service **S3**
 1. Click **Create Bucket**